How to create offer letters for employees in Canada [2024]

 • Termination policy.
 Clearly explain the terms of termination, including the notice that will be provided, and any conditions that may lead to termination.
 Note that at-will employment does not exist.
 The notice period required by law can vary depending on the province or territory.
 For example: In Ontario and Québec, employees who have worked for an employer for three months or more must receive notice of termination or pay in lieu of notice.

 • Confidentiality and non-disclosure.
 Include in the offer of employment a clause outlining the employee's responsibilities regarding confidentiality and non-disclosure of the company's information.
-Non-disclosure agreements (NDAs) are considered legally binding in Canada, but they have to meet certain conditions.
-They must:
+Non-disclosure agreements (NDAs) are considered legally binding in Canada, but they are a few important caveats:

 • Other key details.
 If there are any other key details relevant to your company's policies and procedures, include them in the offer letter.